splunk/splunk-operator/docs/AppFramework.md

 6. Apply the Custom Resource specification: `kubectl apply -f ClusterMaster.yaml`

-The App Framework detects the Splunk App archive files available in the App Source locations, and deploys the apps from the `adminApps`  folder to the cluster manager instance for local use.
-A Pod reset is triggered on the cluster manager to install any new or modified apps.
-The App Framework will also scan for changes to the App Source folders based on the polling interval, and deploy updated archives to the instance.
+The App Framework detects the Splunk app or add-on archive files available in the App Source locations, and deploys the apps from the `adminApps` folder to the cluster manager instance for local use.

-The apps in the `networkApps` and `clusterBase` folders are deployed to the cluster manager for use on the cluster.
+The apps in the `networkApps` and `clusterBase` folders are deployed to the cluster manager for use on the cluster peers.
 The cluster manager is responsible for deploying those apps to the cluster peers.
 The Splunk cluster peer restarts are triggered by the contents of the Splunk apps deployed, and are not initiated by the App Framework.

+The App Framework calculates a checksum for each app or add-on archive file in the App Source location.
+The app name and checksum is recorded in the CR, and used to compare the deployed apps to the app archive files in the App Source location.
+The App Framework will scan for changes to the App Source folders using the polling interval, and deploy any updated apps to the instance.

+For the App Framework to detect that an app or add-on had changed, the updated app must use the same archive file name as the previously deployed one.

 For more information, see the [Description of App Framework Specification fields](#description-of-app-framework-specification-fields)

 ### How to use the App Framework on Search Head Cluster

-This example describes the installation of apps on Search Head Cluster as well as Deployer.
+This example describes the installation of apps on the Deployer and the Search Head Cluster.
 This is achieved by deploying a SearchHeadCluster CR with a storage volume, the location of the app archives, and set the installation scope to support both local and cluster app distribution.

 1. Confirm your S3-based remote storage volume path and URL.